JonathanReeve/jonreeve.com/cv.md

 **March 2015** ["Imperial Voices": a Stylometric Approach to the Study of Social Class among Shakespearean Characters](http://jonreeve.com/2015/03/imperial-voices/)

-  * Presentation at Computer-Based Analysis of Drama conference, Bavarian Academy of Sciences and Humanities
+  * [Presentation](http://jonreeve.com/presentations/cbad/#/imperial-voices) at [Computer-Based Analysis of Drama](http://comedy.hypotheses.org/12) workshop, Bavarian Academy of Sciences and Humanities
-  * Forthcoming journal article from conference proceedings

 **June 2015** "Installing Omeka Using the Command Line"